Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Murders A-Z is a collection of true crime stories that take an in-depth look at both little-known and famous murders throughout history.

 California has spawned many a notorious killer, from the Zodiac Killer and Manson family in the late 1960s to the next decade’s Co-Ed Killer to the Golden State Killer.
-Chances are if you were a California girl in the late ’70s, someone warned you about the I-5 Strangler.
+And chances are if you were a California girl in the late ’70s, someone warned you about the I-5 Strangler.

 The I-5 Strangler’s “mark,” so to speak, was how he left victims along Northern California’s interstate highway.
 He preyed on sex workers and women waiting for roadside assistance.
 In addition to raping and asphyxiating his victims, he was known for methodically cutting away their clothing in a bizarre fetish.
 “Mark of a Killer,” streaming now on Oxygen.com, offers an explanation for the I-5 Strangler’s mark, while uncovering how Roger Kibbe was finally identified as the serial killer.

 Born in 1949, Roger Reece Kibbe had an unhappy childhood.
 His mother frequently beat him and he endured bullying at school, where other children teased him about his stutter, according to the New York Daily News.
 In his book “Trace Evidence: The Hunt for an Elusive Serial Killer,” author Bruce Henderson notes that Kibbe was arrested as a teenager for petty theft and prowling after he was observed stealing women’s bathing suits and stockings.
 The book claims Kibbe enjoyed tying himself up with women’s underwear, and cutting up the garments he stole with a pair of scissors.